 Hope Alliance Services Overview

 All services provided at Hope Alliance are free and confidential.
+All services are available in both Spanish and English.

 If you are in immediate danger, please call 911.
 Otherwise, our 24-hour crisis hotline is answered seven days a week, 365 days a year.
 The hotline is the first step in seeking help for sexual assault and domestic violence.
 Our hotline advocates can provide crisis intervention, help you create a safety plan, prepare to leave when the time is right, find emergency shelter, help you access counseling and legal advocacy, arrange for a SANE exam, and provide you with referrals to other resources in the community.